HeidelTime/heideltime/doc/readme.txt

     (whitespace-based) yet generic tool and creaetes sentence and token annotation.

-    For sample UIMA workflows for any of the supported languages, please take a look at our evaluation results reproduction Wiki page: https://github.com/HeidelTime/heideltime/wiki/Reproducing-Evaluation-Results
+    For sample UIMA workflows for many of the supported languages, please take a look at our evaluation results reproduction Wiki page: https://github.com/HeidelTime/heideltime/wiki/Reproducing-Evaluation-Results
     and select a workflow description for a corpus of the language of your choice.